by Rachel Hawkins

 And this is where things get weak.
 I thought a book about paladins would be an interesting new twist compared to all the vampires and nephilim and demon hunters in the usual YA books I've read.
 I'm aware of paladins from video games like UO and World of Warcraft that I have played.
 I thought this book had great potential!
 But it just fell short because the author didn't delve deeply into that whole paranormal world.
 Sure, we learn that David is an oracle (can see the future) and that he's ultra rare and needs to be protected.
 We learn that his aunt who has raised him since he was a baby, is not really his aunt after all but had stolen him to protect him and oh, she's a mage.
 Paladins AND mages?!
 Heck yeah!!!
 But no. The mage explains that the three of them work as a team, that there must always be a paladin and mage to help protect the oracle.
 Okay, but protect him from what?
 From who?
 It never really does go into that.
 And thinking about it, an oracle in this day and age is probably not all that valuable.
 I mean, we're such a small world now, insta-connected with everyone and everything in this tech age.
 Unless an oracle is having nonstop and very clear visions about things that affect the whole dang world, does it even really matter?
 Sure, back in the medieval age when things were spread out and secluded and your 'world' was your little area you lived in, yeah an oracle probably would have been important and worth protecting.
 It just doesn't work in a modern age story though.
 At least not for me.

 Still, there was enough mystery and intrigue to keep me reading.
-Who was this mysterious other mage?
+Who was this mysterious second mage that has appeared in the area?
 Why does she want to claim David as her own, and kill Harper?
 What exactly is Miss Saylor's (David's 'aunt') mysterious past?
 There are a lot of hints that she might not be all she's pretending to be.
 And who the heck are they protecting David from?!

 Of course there is a big showdown, which is again quirky.
 Tainted punch at the Cotillion, anyone?
 And in a strange twist of events, two of Harper's friends are drawn into this mysterious mess.